Our Work:

 We look for participatory processes:

-- That begin with the experience of the group engaged in the program and
+- That begin with the experience of the group engaged in the program.

-- Involve a high level of participation, critical dialogue and reflection that helps develop new knowledge, consciousness, attitude, leadership and skills
+- That involve a high level of participation, critical dialogue and reflection which helps develop new knowledge, consciousness, attitude, leadership and skills.

-- Culminating in action for empowerment and social and systemic change
+- That culminates in action for empowerment and social and systemic change.

 The Foundation also embraces the significant role faith can have in motivating and sustaining social action for change.
 As a result, we consider multi-faith projects that draw upon religious and spiritual traditions in support of social change, such as work for peace, human rights, equity, and social justice.
 Such projects could take place within a specific faith community, multi-faith or secular context.